 This informal bar and restaurant is a lovely spot, on a canvas-covered deck protruding out over the waters of the bay.
-It’s worth coming for a drink any night of the week.
 Happy hour runs from 5-6pm.
-There’s usually live music on Tuesdays (Grenadian Night) and Saturdays (Romantic Night), and Wednesday nights is lively, with a DJ and a crowd of locals and students from the nearby St George’s University.
-For more information call 473-443-8783, or visit them on the web at Dodgy Dock.
+There's usually live music on Tuesdays (Grenadian Night) and Saturdays (Romantic Night), and Wednesday nights is lively, with a DJ and a crowd of locals and students from the nearby St George's University.
+Telephone: 473-443-8783 Web: Dodgy Dock.

 This is the liveliest nightspot in the south-west of Grenada.
 The multi-faceted place includes an outdoor area with a fast-food eatery (pizzas and burgers), a laid-back sports bar, and, on Fridays and Saturdays, an indoor nightclub with DJs and an admission charge (Friday is the big night).
-For more information call 473-444-4662, or visit them on the web at Bananas.
+Telephone: 473-444-4662 Web: Bananas.

 Prickly Bay Marina

 The Prickly Bay Marina includes an open-air bar and pizza restaurant, both of which are popular with ex-pats, tourists and yachties.
-On Fridays – the liveliest night, often attracting hundreds of visitors – a decent live band performs on the outdoor stage from around 6.30pm, and there’s a DJ later.
-Bingo on Wednesdays, with big cash prizes, also attracts a large crowd.
-A quiz is held on Tuesday evenings, and films are screened on Sunday evenings.
-For more information call 473-439-5265, or visit them on the web at Prickly Bay Marina.
+On Fridays – the liveliest night, often attracting hundreds of visitors – a decent live band performs on the outdoor stage from around 6.30pm, and there's a DJ later.
+Telephone: 473-439-5265 Web: Prickly Bay Marina.

-This friendly brew pub is a few-frills warehouse by the road down to L’Anse aux Epines beach.
-Behind the bar stand large silver vats where the West Indies Beer Company’s tasty real ales are brewed.
+This friendly brew pub is a few-frills warehouse by the road down to L'Anse aux Epines beach.
+Behind the bar stand large silver vats where the West Indies Beer Company's tasty real ales are brewed.
 On weekend nights, the place is heaving with students, some clearly the worse for wear after a beer or two too many.
 Sports events are shown on a big screen on the outdoor terrace.
-For more information visit them on the web at The Brewery.
+Web: The Brewery.

 Gouyave Fish Friday

 Every Friday evening, the fishing village of Gouyave, lays on a street party aimed at tourists and locals.
 Stalls are laid out along two backstreets, with ladies cooking fried, steamed and grilled fish, along with other local dishes such as crab backs (land crabs) and fish cakes.
 You eat off plastic plates at communal picnic tables, and can purchase beer, rum drinks and local juices to wash everything down.
 There is also music, sometimes live, and the atmosphere feels safe, with a visible police presence.
-For more information call 473-444-8430, or visit them on Facebook at Gouyave Fish Friday.
+Telephone: 473-444-8430 Web: Gouyave Fish Friday.